Archov/sims-4-power-tools-reboot/tasks/03-merge-orchestrator.md

 |- **Deduplication** Automatic elimination of duplicate resources by content hash, with space savings of 50-70% typical.

 ## Prerequisites
 |- **Modules ready**
-eadDbpfBinary() from src/dbpf-binary.ts and metadata helpers from src/metadata.ts.
+readDbpfBinary() from src/dbpf-binary.ts and metadata helpers from src/metadata.ts.
-|- **Fixtures** Sample packages located under 	est-packages/ for manual spot-checks.
+|- **Fixtures** Sample packages located under test-packages/ for manual spot-checks.

 ## Steps
-|- **Enumerate inputs** Use
-ode:fs utilities to list .package files within inputDir, skipping non-files.
+|- **Enumerate inputs** Use node:fs utilities to list .package files within inputDir, skipping non-files.
 |- **Analyze deduplication** Scan all packages to identify duplicate resources by SHA256 content hash.
 |- **Build deduplication map** Create mappings of which original packages contain each unique resource.
 |- **Assemble deduplicated structure** Store only unique resources in the merged package with proper offset calculation.